micleners/gatsby-contentful/README.md

 ![redeploy-site](https://res.cloudinary.com/meta-lark-design/image/upload/c_scale,w_700/v1570398343/mike-portfolio/gatsby-contentful-netlify/23-redeploy-site.png)

 ## Checkout Site
-Congratulations, you site should have successfully deployed!
+Congratulations, your site should have successfully deployed!
 Go ahead and visit the URL it provides you to check it out.
 Then go to the general settings and change the site name to something a bit more on point than the randomly generated one.

 ![Change site name or domain](https://res.cloudinary.com/meta-lark-design/image/upload/c_scale,w_700/v1570398343/mike-portfolio/gatsby-contentful-netlify/27-domain-management.png)